Choosing a line of nutrients to feed your plants with can be a daunting task, especially if you have never grown before.

 - Silicon (Si)

 Your plants need these nutrients to survive and live a healthy life, but they only need them in trace amounts.
 These lesser nutrients all play a part in the role of maintaining consistent, balanced growth.

 Unlike our macro and secondary nutrients, these elements are not used to produce an increase of growth.
 They are needed in slight amounts to assist in photosynthesis, the uptake of other nutrients, and numerous other complex plant processes.

-Micro-nutrients are especially important in nutrient deficient soil, and in hydroponic systems.
-Many of these nutrients can be attained through soil for plants otherwise.
+Micro-nutrients are especially important in nutrient-deficient soil, and in hydroponic systems.
+Many of these nutrients can be attained through the soil for plants otherwise.

 Learn more about micro-nutrients, and the role each of them plays in our full guide on micro-nutrients!

 All of these nutrients, whether macro or micro, are utilized throughout the plant's life cycle, but in varying amounts for the different stages of growth.
 This is why your plants need separate nutrient formulas for their two main stages of growth.

 You will use a veg formula to improve robust, leafy growth.
 Once you are ready to flower, you will switch to a bloom formula to encourage heavy buds.

 When your plants are in their vegetative period they will require high amounts of the primary three macronutrients nitrogen, phosphorous, and potassium.